larsJonsen/ERMreport/README.md

 ERMreport
 =========

 Latex style and Lyx port for Environmental and Resource Management's reports.
-Strated 7/7 2014
+Started 7/7 2014

+For installation see [instruction (in Danish)][Install.md]